 In an effort to facilitate the functioning of the internal market, the European Union created a common legal framework for VAT and excise tax.
 The excise legislation defines the alcohol products that are subject to excise duty/VAT and, among other things, sets down the minimum rates of tax that must be applied for each category, as follows:

 €1000/hlpa for spirits €187/hlpa for beer €0 / hlpa for wine

 These are the minimum rates and Member States have the freedom to set rates at much higher level.

-1) To date, half of the EU-28 countries have no excise duties on wine (see rates across Europe for beer, wine and spirits).
+1) To date, 16 countries (EU+) have no excise duties on wine (see rates across EU + including Norway, UK & Switzerland) compared with 14 countries with duties.
 Since all alcohol beverages compete with each other, the excise tax system should not distort that competition.

 3) Excise tax is a heavy burden on consumers.
 On average, 2/3 of the price paid by European consumers for a bottle of spirit is tax.

 The spirits sector is contributing the most despite being the least consumed product category.